 Morris usually has at least six wands on his person, though he likely has several extras of each hidden somewhere for use at a later date.
 Wands he is known to have made in the past have included the Annulment, Healing / Self, Summoning, and Topological Manipulation spells.

-Lore (i): while he had one, Morris' mystic mentor taught him well in the principles of magic, not to mention various areas of mystic expertise.
-The man should make any Intellect actions in the areas of magical secret societies, history, physics, and entities of power at a reduced difficulty.
+Lore: while he had one, Morris' mystic mentor taught him well in the principles of magic, not to mention various areas of mystic expertise.
+The man should make any Intellect ACT in the areas of magical secret societies, history, physics, and entities of power at a +1 RS.

-Sport / Pinball (a): not really a true sport, per se, it is a fact that Morris is one of the world's greatest pinball players.
-Morris can play like a true pinball wizard, even if he isn't deaf, dumb and blind, and should receive a bonus on any pinball action attempted during play.
+Sport / Pinball 2: not really a true sport, per se, it is a fact that Morris is one of the world's greatest pinball players.
+Morris can play like a true pinball wizard, even if he isn't deaf, dumb and blind, and should receive a +3 RS bonus on any related ACT rolled during play.

-Thrown Weapons (a): if all else fails, Morris can usually throw his pinballs at an opponent; say what you will about them, but steel balls one inch in diameter hurt when thrown.
-He can throw these, not to mention most other weapons designed to be flung, at a reduced difficulty.
+Thrown Weapons: if all else fails, Morris can usually throw his pinballs at an opponent; say what you will about them, but steel balls one inch in diameter hurt when thrown.
+He can throw these, not to mention most other weapons designed to be flung, at his Coordination +1 RS.